armenak/DataDefender/README.md

 <h3>Execution</h3>

-A maven profile has been configured for each application, so to run:
+A maven profile has been configured for each application, here are the Maven commands to run for the following programs:
 - column discovery: mvn exec:exec -P column-discovery
 - data discovery: mvn exec:exec -P data-discovery
 - anonymizer: mvn exec:exec -P anonymize